Emulation of cosmological mass maps with conditional generative adversarial networks: Acknowledgements

 This work was supported by a grant from the Swiss Data Science Center (SDCS) under project \textit{DLOC: Deep Learning for Observational Cosmology} and grant number 200021\_169130 from the Swiss National Science Foundation (SNSF).
-We thank Alexandre Refregier, Thomas Hofmann, and Fernando Perez-Cruz for advice and helpful discussions.
+We thank Thomas Hofmann, Alexandre R\'{e}fr\'{e}gier, and Fernando Perez-Cruz for advice and helpful discussions.
 We thank the Cosmology Research Group of ETHZ and particularly Janis Fluri for giving us access to the dataset.
 Finally, we thank the two anonymous reviewers who provided extensive feedback that greatly improved the quality of this paper.